 This pretty bijou cottage in the heart of the delightful harbour village of Portscatho, just off the village square, sits opposite the Plume of Feathers pub and about a minute's walk from Tatums Beach.
 The coastal path passes just a few yards from your door, enticing you to wander along the enchanting coastline and enjoy the dramatic seascape of Gerrans Bay that has inspired generations of artists.
 Rise early, sneak down to the harbour and experience one of Cornwall's beautiful sunrises or take a gentle lunchtime stroll along to enjoy a delicious alfresco meal overlooking Porthcurnick Beach at the famous Hidden Hut.
 Hire a kayak and explore the serenity of the upper reaches of the Percuil River on a rising tide.
 How about finishing the day with a Michelin star meal at nearby Driftwood Hotel?
 Once you stay in this tiny piece of paradise on the Roseland Peninsula, you will never want to leave!

 Shorelines is a proper Cornish cottage with thick stone walls, low ceilings and bags of character, sympathetically modernised to provide a stylish and comfortable retreat.
 A modern kitchen, cosy sitting room with wood burning stove and a bright sun room opens onto an enclosed private rear patio, whilst upstairs there are two lovely bedrooms.
-The cottage also benefits from a private parking space to the rear.

 Ground Floor: Porch entrance through to fully fitted modern kitchen.
 Sitting room with wood burning stove and dining area with a sun room to the rear.